 6.33.1.1 System Architecture

 Baseline architectures Architecture 1 contains an MSF-U controlled by an MSF-C, and architecture 2 contains a MBSU controlled by an MBSF for similar tasks; the MBSF is integrated into the NEF.
-The proposed converged architecture also contains an MBSU controlled by an MBSF.
-It is expected that proposed solution can be applied to baseline architecture 1, baseline architecture 2, and the converged architecture.
+The converged architecture also contains an MBSF-U controlled by an MBSF-C. It is expected that proposed solution can be applied to baseline architecture 1, baseline architecture 2, and the converged architecture.

-TS 29.244 [17] defines a CP function that could be MSF-C, NEF, or MBSF, and a UP function that could be a MSF-U or MBSU; the terms CP function and UP function will be used in what follows.
+; The terms CP function and UP function will be used in what follows.
+A CP function that could be MSF-C, NEF, or MBSF-C, and a UP function that could be a MSF-U or MBSF-U

-Editor's note: It is FFS if N4 interface as specified in TS 29.244 [17] is suitable for the interaction between MSF-C and MSF-U. Collaboration with other WGs (e.g. SA WG4) is needed.
+Editor's note: It is FFS if N4 interface as specified in TS 29.244 [17] is suitable for the interaction between MSF-C and MSF-U. Collaboration with SA WG4 is needed.

 6.33.1.1 High Level Proposal

-The procedures between UP function and CP function will be an extension on N4/PFCP procedures (see TS 23.501 [2] and TS 29.244 [17]).
+The procedures between UP function and CP function will be an based on extension on N4 session management parameters in subclause 5.8.2.11 of TS 23.501 [2].
+N4 session management is used successfully in the 3GPP ecosystem and provides capabilities e.g. for packet filtering, forwarding, repacketization of PDUs (i.e. manipulation of transport layer), event notifications and billing.
+It lacks media manipulation capabilities (for transcoding, FEC and ROHC) and will require related extensions; solution 33 contains proposals for such extensions.

-This has the advantage that PFCP is well known in the 3GPP ecosystem and that implementations collocating the UPF (that is already controlled using PFCP) and the MBSU to minimize the user plane processing resources could also become possible in that manner.
+This has the advantage that N4 session management is well known in the 3GPP ecosystem and that implementations collocating the UPF (that is already controlled using N4 session management) and the MBSU/MSF-U to minimize the user plane processing resources could also become possible in that manner.

 6.33.1.2 Requirements

-The UPF will need to support transcoding, Forward Error Correction (FEC), and Robust Header Corrections (ROHC).
+The UP function will need to support transcoding, Forward Error Correction (FEC), and Robust Header Corrections (ROHC).
+It will also need to support receiving data via HTTP streaming